spencertipping/pushback/pushback/streaming.md

 Having a lookup would allow objects to be addressible over RPC connections.
 I'm not sure I want to fully predicate the graph stuff on this, but it's independently useful enough that it may be justifiable.

+### Object lifecycle and reference structure
+This is a lot more subtle than it sounds.

+We can start with a couple of basic lifecycle models.
+One is that streaming objects live until you call `->close` on one of their ports, at which point they self-destruct and `->close` the things they're connected to.
+This makes it easy to leak space without any way to reclaim it, which I don't like at all.

+The other model is to start with all objects being weakly referenced and have some anchored to IO containers or other endpoints that pin them.
+Anchored objects refer strongly to their derivatives (and this propagates transitively), but those derivatives refer weakly in reverse.
+We transitively weaken references when the underlying IO pin goes away.
+This is more or less an external GC strategy that makes graphs reclaimable when nobody refers to them anymore, even if they contain cycles.

+There are some strange middle-cases too.
+If we `->map(...)` a stream of things and then do nothing with it, should the mapped derivative persist?
+Arguably not because `map` is a cut-through element that won't consume any data or create any side effects until it has a destination.
+So maybe we use an insertion point structure where backlinks are strongly referenced and forward links are weak.
+If you then terminate with a side effect like `->each(sub)`, we go back and strengthen the forward pointers in the source graph leading to it. `each` is pinned by its input(s).